 In addition to our commitment to clean-up efforts, we recognize that the communities along the Duwamish have many needs.
 To address some of these, the City of Seattle created a $250,000 Duwamish River Opportunity fund to enhance existing programs or support new ones.

-Over the last several months, the City has worked with communities to help establish a process and criteria for the disbursement of these funds.
+The City has worked with communities to help establish a process and criteria for the disbursement of these funds.